kingsmanrip/currentTimeControl/README.md

 - Check that ports 3001 (server) and 3003 (client) are available
 - Verify Node.js and npm versions meet the prerequisites
 - If unable to delete an admin user, ensure another admin user exists in the system
+- If the application is not accessible at patriciadmin.site, check if PM2 is running the application correctly

 ## Contributing